mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 I'd always told myself that I'd correct this mistake by building my next server with a remote administration in mind.
 I knew Dell servers have iDRAC and HP servers have iLO, both of which are basically chips that let you get a virtual keyboard and monitor on the device as long as there's a network cable plugged in.
 Even if the OS itself won't boot.
 But when I actually looked into it, those chips are super expensive and require $XX license from the manufacturer.
 I looked into

 Recent versions of the Raspberry Pi support USB on-the-go (USB OTG), which allows them to impersonate USB devices such as keyboards, thumb drives, and microphones.
 To take advantage of this, I made an open-source web app that turns my Pi into a fake keyboard.
-I call it [Tiny Pilot](https://github.com/mtlynch/tinypilot.git).
+I call it [TinyPilot](https://github.com/mtlynch/tinypilot.git).

-This post demonstrates how Tiny Pilot works and how you can build one for yourself.
+This post demonstrates how TinyPilot works and how you can build one for yourself.

 ## Demo